 Establishing a duty of care is essential in proving negligence in a personal injury case.
-Beyond that, an attorney must demonstrate that an individual or business breached their duty by performing an action that resulted in reasonably forseeable harm to others.
-Below are common questions clients may have concerning how duty of care relates to their case.
+Beyond that, an attorney must demonstrate that an individual or business breached their duty by performing an action that resulted in reasonably foreseeable harm to others.
+Below are common example questions clients may have concerning how to prove duty of care relates to their case.

 A duty of care requires that an individual adheres to a standard of reasonable care while performing any acts that could forseeably harm others.
 This includes practicing the same watchfulness, attention, caution, and prudence that a reasonable person would practice in similar circumstances.